trufflesuite/truffle/packages/dashboard-provider/README.md

 ## Logging

-When setting the browser provider's `verbose` option to `true`, debug output is logged in the following "debug" namespaces
+When setting the dashboard-provider's `verbose` option to `true`, debug output is logged in the following "debug" namespaces

-- `dashboard-message-bus:connections` - logs connections and disconnections of message bus clients and listeners
+- `dashboard-message-bus:connections` - logs connections and disconnections of message bus publishers and subscribers
-- `dashboard-message-bus:requests` - logs requests that get sent from clients to listeners
+- `dashboard-message-bus:requests` - logs requests that get sent from publishers to subscribers
-- `dashboard-message-bus:responses` - logs responses sent back from listeners to clients
+- `dashboard-message-bus:responses` - logs responses sent back from subscribers to publishers
 - `dashboard-message-bus:errors` - logs errors that occur in the message bus

 ## Development

 The entire dashboard-provider stack consists of three separate packages within the `trufflesuite/truffle` repository. `@truffle/dashboard-provider` contains the actual `Provider` interface that forwards requests to the dashboard.
 The `@truffle/dashboard` package contains a React app that receives incoming requests, displays them to the user, and then forwards them to the browser's injected web3 wallet.
-Finally `@truffle/dashboard-message-bus` ties the two packages together with a message bus that relays requests and responses between the browser provider and the dashboard, using multiple WebSocket connections.
+Finally `@truffle/dashboard-message-bus` ties the two packages together with a message bus that relays requests and responses between the dashboard-provider and the dashboard, using multiple WebSocket connections.

 Refer to the READMEs of the other packages for more information on those components.